yash-1998/salieri/README.md

 ## Application Guide

 1) Install from .apk file given.
-2) Login using Gmail.
+2) Login using your Google Account.
 3) Dashboard will be displayed
-4) Click on the floating acion button to add new Expenses.
+4) Click on the floating action button to add new Expenses.
 5) Use drawer to navigate your way through the app.
 6) Personal Expenses , Group List will be visible to you in the drawer.
 7) Create a new group and add the people by sharing the group invite link.